 Transylvania County is located in Southwestern North Carolina bordering Georgia and South Carolina.
 Due to its small population and geographical isolation, not many musicians were recorded by folk collectors, although the traditional Appalachian music is prominent in this area.
 Today, there is a great deal of bluegrass and old time music.
 The noted Steep Canyon Rangers call Transylvania County home.

-Transylvania JAM classes are held every Wednesday and Thursday at the Cindy Platt Boys and Girls Club of Transylvania County in Brevard, NC and is for students in grades 3-8.
+Transylvania JAM classes are held Monday-Thursday at the Cindy Platt Boys and Girls Club of Transylvania County in Brevard, NC and is for students in grades 3-8.
 Classes offered include guitar, fiddle, mandolin, banjo, and uke (for younger kids).
 Transylvania JAM is supported with funding from the Boys and Girls Club with proceeds raised by the Mountain Song Festival.
 They partner with Transylvania Youth Strings, a nonprofit.